 Student Complaint Information

-Babson College has been approved by the New England Board of Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA) effective July 23, 2018.
+Babson College has been approved by the Massachusetts Board of Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA) effective July 23, 2018.
 NC-SARA centralizes the authorization process for state approval of distance education courses and programs offered across state lines by colleges and universities.

 School specific complaint/grievance policies and procedures are as follows: